ros-controls/roscon2022_workshop/README.md

 ```
 ros2 launch controlko_description view_rrbot.launch.py
 ```
-to view the robot and move its joins using `Joint State Publisher` GUI.
+to view the robot and move its joints using the `Joint State Publisher` GUI.